About the School

 Montessori School of Central Vermont began as the Montessori Project in September 1999 when a group of seven children began working together with Shama Minwalla serving as their Montessori guide.
 The Project became Center School Montessori when Center School Playgroup, Inc., a 30 year-old parent cooperative preschool and childcare organization, adopted it in the spring of 2000.

 Audio: Michael describes the difference between Montessori and a typical pre-school.

 In the spring of 2001, Kathleen Poole assumed responsibility for the program and guided the school to full enrollment with a waiting list the following year.
 The school’s overwhelming success and regular requests from parents for the establishment of a Montessori elementary program prompted the school’s expansion in the fall of 2005.

 Montessori School of Central Vermont continues to refine its practice of Montessori principles as it expands its services to the children.
-In 2010 an Elementary Program began with a first and second grade class, with plans to add a grade with each subsequent year.Audio: Kristen talks about her role as observer in the classroom
+In the Fall of 2015 we are excited to begin providing care for younger members of the community when the Montessori School of Central Vermont will be opening a Toddler Community Program for children ages 18-36months.Audio: Kristen talks about her role as observer in the classroom